 If You See Any Sparking

 If you see any sparking, it's important to take note of where it's coming from.
 Is it coming from outlets?
 Switches?
-If so, there could be a problem with the wiring in those areas.
+If so, there could be a problem with the wiring in those areas, and needed to add cable sleeves.
 If the sparking is coming from appliances or other electrical devices, it could be a sign that those devices are faulty and need to be replaced.
 In any case, if you see sparks, it's best to consult with a professional electrician to figure out the cause and find a solution.

 Do not, and I cannot stress this enough, do not try to fix the problem yourself.
 Electricity is extremely dangerous and should only be handled by qualified professionals.
 So if you see any sparking, give us a call and we'll send someone out to take a look.